auto scaling observability

 • So we have a lot of partial failures.

-The big shift we see with software platforms is that they evolve much quicker than the products and paradigms we use to monitor them.
-As a result, we need to consider new practices and technologies with dedicated platform teams and good system observability.
+The significant shift we see with software platforms is that they evolve much quicker than the products and paradigms we use to monitor them.
+As a result, we need to consider new practices and technologies with dedicated platform teams and sound system observability.
 We can’t predict anything anymore, which puts the brakes on some traditional monitoring approaches, especially the metrics-based approach to monitoring.

 Relying On Known Failures